jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "UTHealth", url = "" } ]
+organizations = [ { name = "Center for Advanced Biotechnology and Medicine, Rutgers University", url = "https://cabm.rutgers.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Atypical Med student with “obsessive compulsory personality”.
-Interested in cancer research and bioinformatics.
+bio = "Obsessive compulsory personality”.
+Interested in bioinformatics.
 A heavy user of R. Crazy about any data that is logical, explicit, flat and sparse. "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
+  "Bioinformatics",
+  "Functional genomics",
-  "Translational Research",
+  "Translational research"
-  "Cancer Biology",
-  "Bioinfomatics"
 ]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "M.Med"
-  institution = "Med School, Shanghai Jiaotong University" year = 2019
+  course = "Master of Medicine in Pediatrics" institution = "School of Medicine, Shanghai Jiao Tong University, Shanghai, China" year = 2019

 [[education.courses]]
-  course = "MBBS (MD Equivalent)" institution = "Med College, Soochow University, Suzhou" year = 2016
+  course = "Bachelor of Medicine in Clinical Medicine" institution = "Medical College, Soochow University, Suzhou" year = 2016

 # Social/Academic Networking